TedHusted/awake/awake.md/awake.md

 Pheobe looks at Oceanus.
 She glances towards the ansible console.
 Oceanus nods.
 Phoebe strides across the room.

-Just before the door to the Command Center explodes inward, Phoebe types a frantic message by ansible to Othala.
-The Vanir homeworld is 39 light years away, orbiting Zeta Reticuli, but they need to know.
+Phoebe types a frantic message by ansible to Othala.
+The Vanir homeworld is forty light years away, orbiting Zeta Reticuli, but they need to know.
+Behind her, the door to the Command Center explodes inward.

 “Terra has fallen!”